buddypress/buddypress/docs/contributor/code/reporting-bugs.md

 1. Visit [chat.wordpress.org](https://chat.wordpress.org).
 2. Scroll to the section “Joining the WordPress team on Slack”.
-3. Click the link that says “I understand.
+3. Click the link that says, “I understand.
 Let’s get started.”
 4. You will be taken to the Slack login webpage.
 5. Enter your WordPress.org username as your “email” with the pre-filled subdomain `chat.wordpress.org`.
 6. Check your email for a confirmation from Slack.
 (The email will be automatically forwarded to the email address for your WordPress.org account.)